 I consider cloud a sunset for infrastructure engineering and dawn for platform development.
 EAs are asked to evaluate migrating “old but financially relevant” on-premises infrastructure and applications into the cloud.
 Many of these solutions carry baggage from years of updates and redesigns.
 Getting them to play nicely with the hip, shiny cloud-native applications and services is a golden opportunity.

 Paying down technical debt or removing some oddball design created by an employee 15 years ago described as “here there be dragons” is a good thing.
 And in those scenarios, I’m always excited to move an application to the API candy-store in the sky.
 “Sounds great,” you may exclaim, “but where do we start?”

 Rubrik Proven Architecture

 Design documents are the language of architects.
 We use them to clearly convey stakeholder requirements coupled with constraints and assumptions.
 The real value, however, is in the why behind each design decision.
-This includes the available design options, justification for the option selected, knowing which design qualities were affected, and mitigating intolerable risk.
+This includes the available design options, the justification for the option selected, knowing which design qualities were affected, and mitigating intolerable risk.

 I’m stoked to announce the release of our Rubrik Proven Architecture for Cloud-Native Protection in AWS.
 This technical paper is written from the perspective of an Enterprise Architect working for the super chic and affluent Zaffre Fashion Group (we’ll just call it Zaffre) as they tackle the deployment, management, and protection of their on-premises application into AWS.